substratusai/substratusai.github.io/docs/walkthrough/intro-to-notebooks.md

 ```

 Once you are done, press `Ctrl-C` to terminate the notebook session.
-This will suspend the remote notebook (you will see the browser session freeze).
+This will suspend the remote notebook (you will see the browser session end).

 ## Cleanup

 Your remote notebook will continue to exist in the cluster in a suspended state (not consuming any compute resources).
-You can completely remove the Notebook object if you do not intend to relaunch the notebook.
+You can completely remove the Notebook object if you are done with it.

 ```bash